Motia Icon

 1. Ensure your local project is running (npm run dev)

-2. Go to Motia Cloud -> Import from Workbench
+2. Go to Motia Cloud and import your project

 3. Select your local project port